eluv-io/redeemable-fulfillment-sample/README.md

 - query DB, verify this contract + redeemableId + tokenId not been redeemed before
 - query DB, find matching contract + redeemableId + not-claimed that matches
    - error if we're out of codes
-- mark this tokenId as redeemed in the DB
+- insert this tokenId as redeemed in the DB
 - return URL and code (any code can be used for any tokenId)

-## Internals: Splitting Eluvio vs Customer service interface
+## Internals: splitting library function vs Customer service interface

-Fulfillment Daemon calls into the customer's fulfillment service interface:
+The Fulfillment Daemon calls into the customer's fulfillment service interface ("fulfillment custom function") with
 ```
-FulfillRedeemableOffer(contractAddr, offerId, tokenId, redeemingUserAddress string) string
+FulfillRedeemableOffer(contractAddr, offerId, tokenId, redeemingUserAddress string) interface{}
 ```
-and they return json.  we deliver the metadata + json. (sample returns `{ url, code }`)
+and it accepts arbitrary data in repsonse.
+The daemon then deliver the metadata + marshalled interface as json.
+The sample returns `{ url, code }`.

 This portion has not been completed.